 Not only does Virginia not offer reciprocity, it might be the only state that explicitly states Virginia medical marijuana cards are not valid in other states.
 This means that VA cardholders might not be able to shop in other states that do allow reciprocity.
 It is best to check with local regulations before attempting to purchase.

-Rules regarding medical marijuana delivery are yet to be established.
+Rules regarding marijuana delivery are yet to be established.
+Retail sales are slated to begin in 2024.